 3. Visual remarketing ads that “follow” your website visitors and are shown on participating websites

-Text ads create more conversions, while display ads create some conversions but are primarily an awareness, or branding tactic.
+Text ads create more conversions, while display ads create some conversions but are primarily an awareness or branding tactic.

-In 2018, over 30% of marketers will increase their inbound advertising budget due to the proven ROI on paid search advertising.
 For industrial manufacturers, pay-per-click advertising can help their site rank at the top of Google’s search page and lower cost per lead.

 1. Keyword / Key Phrase Relevance

 The first step to successful PPC advertising is keyword or key phrase research.
 Start by brainstorming a tight group of keywords and phrases that will resonate with customers and be useful when searching for your industry.
 Key phrases should be targeted, concise and specific.
 Be sure to think of how customers would search for your business and include those words and phrases in the campaign.
 Paid search is a good supplement to organic SEO for hard-to-rank key phrases.

 Grab visitors’ attention with persuasive ad copy before they click on the competitors’ ads.
 Ad copy should personally relate to customers, spur them into action and be consistent.
 Include the most important information in the most concise way in order to provide clarity quickly.
 Well-written, compelling ad content differentiates and compels.